narfex/token-sale/README.md

     function addWhitelist(address _address)
 ```
    In this case, `address` is address of user, whose allowed to buy tokens.
+    P.S. in testnet version you have not be in whitelist to buy
 On successful execution of the function, event is generated
 `AddedToWhitelist(_address)`